The average cost of the attended funeral SunLife tracks is £4,141, though less expensive options are available.

 Cost of a cremation

-Cremation is often a more affordable option and accounts for up to 75% of all funerals.
-Sunlife figures for 2023 show the average cost of cremation to be £3,795.
+Cremation is often a more affordable option than burial and accounts for up to 75% of all funerals.
+SunLife figures for 2023 show the average cost of the attended cremation they track is £3,795.
 This is on average around £1,282 less than a burial, but the difference can be even greater, depending on your location and the cost of burial plots.

 Cost of a burial

-The average cost of a burial in the UK is £5,077 according to Sunlife figures.
+The average cost of the attended burial SunLife tracks in the UK is £5,077.

 If you choose a burial, there are still options for keeping the costs down.
 Burials can take place in lots of different places and for a variety of prices – faith-based, local authority and private cemeteries, at sea, a woodland site or on private land, including a garden.